Chapter 30 Help Those on the Sinking Ship

 Users blatantly lie about their habit, not just to researchers and those around them, but to themselves.
 They have to, the brainwashing is essential if they’re to retain some self-respect.
 They feel the need to justify their ‘habit’ not only to themselves but to non-users.
 They’re forever advertising the illusory advantages of porn by subtler means.

-If a user stops using the willpower method they still feel deprived, tending to become a moaner.
+If a user stops by using the willpower method they still feel deprived, tending to become a moaner.
 All this does is to confirm to other users how right they are to continue using.
-If the ex-user succeeds in kicking the habit, they’re then grateful they no longer have to go through life self-sabotaging or wasting energy.
-They have no need to justify themselves, not sitting there saying how marvellous it is to not use porn, only when asked, but never by the user.
+If the ex-user succeeds in kicking the habit, they’re then grateful they no longer have to go through life self-sabotaging or wasting energy and have no need to justify themselves.
 Remember, it’s fear that keeps the user’s head in the sand, only questioning their behaviour when stopping.
 Help the user by removing those fears.
 Tell them how marvellous it is not having to go through life living in a prison, how lovely it is to wake up in the morning feeling fit and healthy instead of lacking in energy and self-loathing, how wonderful it is to be free of slavery, to be able to enjoy the whole of your life and to be rid of those black shadows.
 Or better still, get them to read this book.

 It’s essential not to belittle a married user by indicating that they’re deliberately ruining their relationship or it’s in some way cheating or unclean.
 There’s a common misconception that the ex-user is worst in this aspect.
 This conception has some substance, but is generally due to the willpower method of stopping.
 Because the ex-user – although having kicked the habit – still retains part of the brainwashing and still believes they’ve made a sacrifice.
 They feel vulnerable and their natural defensive mechanism is to attack the porn user.

 Although the enormous health risk is obviously the chief reason for quitting, users have been sabotaging their virility for years and it hasn’t made the slightest bit of difference.
 The main reason why users are stopping is because society is beginning to see porn unmasked for what it is: Drug addiction.
-The enjoyment was always an illusion, this attitude removes the illusion so that the user is left with nothing.
-Many partners would now ask questions if you’re on your laptop in the middle of the night.
+Societies attitudes are slowly changing – many partners would now ask questions if you’re on your laptop in the middle of the night.

 Complete bans on porn in some countries or the unavailability of internet are classic examples of the travelling user’s dilemma.
 Generally they take the attitude that it will help them cut down on their intake.
 The result being that instead of one or two a day, neither of which they would have enjoyed, they abstain for an entire week.
 During this enforced period of abstinence however, not only will they be mentally deprived waiting for their reward, their body is craving too.
 Oh, how precious that online harem visit is when they’re eventually allowed.